kohortpay/module-woocommerce/README.md

 ### Minimum amount

-You can define here the total order minimum amount to display the KohortPay payment method (minimum 30€).
+You can define here the total order minimum amount to send the order in the referral program (default 30€).

 ## Demo